 These intensive, one to three week, interdisciplinary courses taught by faculty, postdocs, and students allow participants to enhance their education without requiring a full quarter’s commitment.
-Mini-courses address topics of high visibility and interest to the Biosciences community and utilize innovative approaches to learning, teaching, and research.
-In particular, mini-courses provide opportunities to develop a broad range of scientific and professional skills, to engage in rigorous and responsible research, to promote diversity & inclusion, and to enhance career preparation.
+Mini Courses address topics of high visibility and interest to the Biosciences community and utilize innovative approaches to learning, teaching, and research.
+In particular, Mini Courses provide opportunities to develop a broad range of scientific and professional skills, to engage in rigorous and responsible research, to promote diversity & inclusion, and to enhance career preparation.

-Graduate students should enroll for mini-courses by the deadlines on the University Academic Calendar.
+Graduate students should enroll for Mini Courses by the deadlines on the University Academic Calendar.
 To add or drop mini-courses after the quarterly deadline, or to petition to adjust research units, first discuss with your PI and your Student Services Administrator (SSA).
 Then complete the Petition to Change Course Enrollment (Graduate Students).
 For other eligibility and tuition questions please contact your SSA.
 International Students should also check with Bechtel International Center regarding any changes to course enrollment.

 Mini-Course Registration Instructions

-Mini-Courses — Winter 2018
+Mini-Courses — Autumn 2021

-Mini-Courses — Spring 2018
+Mini-Courses — Winter 2022

-|BIOS 205||Introduction to R for Data Analysis|
+|BIOS 206||Matrix Methods for Dynamic Models and Data Analysis|

-Mini-Courses — Summer 2018
+Mini-Courses — Spring 2022